 Like decisions around data sharing, data storage and retention have similar potential for disparate impact on historically targeted communities.
-SPD Policy 5.140 forbids bias-based policing and outlines processes for reporting and documenting any suspected bias-based behavior, as well as accountability measures.
+CAD is the real-time record-keeping system for officers' response to calls for police service and its users are subject to SPD's existing policies prohibiting bias-based policing.
+Further, SPD Policy 5.140 forbids bias-based policing and outlines processes for reporting and documenting any suspected bias-based behavior, as well as accountability measures.